blair3003/decks/README.md

 ## The design

 I took a mobile-first approach to the design of this application, and started with an iPhone 14 frame.
-I also wanted to design for dark mode, and since I planned to use Tailwind, I grabbed the RGB codes for the grays in TW as well as an accent teal.
-The icons were downloaded from Flaticon and masked with the teal.
+I also wanted to design for dark mode, and since I planned to use Tailwind, I grabbed the RGB codes for the grays in TW as well as an accent cyan.
+The icons were downloaded from Flaticon and masked with the cyan.

 ![Figma design](https://raw.githubusercontent.com/blair3003/decks/master/public/decks-figma.PNG)